JessDF/cst495_FinalProject/README.md

 ###### Next steps

 - Edit should be a button not when item tapped
-- When item held down/ or create a button, mark as done
 - Save description to core data
 - When item tapped, show title and description
-- Add to calendar